|School of Biological Sciences (reorganized)

 - Research Travel Award, American Society of Biomechanics

 - Vendor's Innovation in Research Award, American College of Sports Medicine Biomechanics Interest Group

 - New Investigator Award, Japanese Society for College Physical Education and Sports

 - Dedicated and Outstanding Associate Editor, Medicine & Science in Sports & Exercise

 - Fellow, American College of Sports Medicine

 - National Science Foundation (NSF): GRF Neurosciences & Physiology Panel

-- Grant Reviewer, Austrian Science Fund, Austria; Canada Foundation for Innovation, Canada; Dutch Technology Foundation, Netherlands; National Sciences and Engineering Research Council (NSERC), Canada; Netherlands Organization for Scientific Research (NOW), Netherlands; University of Wisconsin-Milwaukee, USA; Research Foundation Flanders, Belgium
+- Grant Reviewer, Austrian Science Fund, Austria; Canada Foundation for Innovation, Canada; Dutch Technology Foundation, Netherlands; National Sciences and Engineering Research Council (NSERC), Canada; Netherlands Organization for Scientific Research (NOW), Netherlands; University of Wisconsin-Milwaukee; Research Foundation Flanders, Belgium, US Army Research Laboratory

 - Shinohara M Ed.
 Advances in Neuromuscular Physiology of Motor Skills and Muscle Fatigue, Research Signpost, 2009.